Rahwik/Flask-Setup/README.md

     ```
 3. Importing the and Using of teh templates folder:
     ```sh
-    a. " render_template " command is used to import the templates.
+    a. " from flask import Flask, render_template " command is used to import the templates.
     b.
 We use the return function to show the templates folder during the app run.
     c. return render_template('index.html')
     d.
 We can also use multiple html files by adding the route.